Made alive [zao] again from the dead.

 Passing from death to life is not being "raised" from death to life: Jesus said:

-"Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life [aionios zoe], and shall not come into condemnation; but is passed [G3327 metabaino] from death unto life [zoe]."
+"Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life [zoe aionios], and shall not come into condemnation; but is passed [G3327 metabaino] from death unto life [zoe]."
 (John 5:24).

 G3327 μεταβαίνω metabaivnw metabaino {met-ab-ah'-ee-no}: from 3326 and the base of 939; to change place:--depart, go, pass, remove.

-- the consistent message in the scriptures that have already been mentioned on this page, is that Christ's dead body has (past tense) been quickened and raised from the dead, and those who belong to Him have been (past tense) quickened and raised together with Him, because His Spirit is in them,
+- The consistent message in the scriptures that have already been mentioned on this page, is that Christ's dead body has (past tense) been quickened and raised from the dead, and those who have been born of the Spirit of God and belong to Him have been (past tense) quickened and raised together with Him, because He has put His Spirit in them;

 and because the New Testament is always consistent and there is never any contradiction, it's the quickening of the body that is also being spoken about in all the following verses (the word zōopoiéō is used in each verse:-